ViniAvemaria/secrets/README.md

 # Secrets

-A express server, ejs and SQL database with password authenticaion.
+An express server with EJS and SQL database with password authenticaion.

 ## Deployment